Mighel881/lemonra1n/README.md

 # What does this do?
 It boots the device with AMFI patches.
 There is **no tweak injection yet**.

 **NOTE**: Onboard blobs are pretty much needed so you don't get the black screen issue.
-Dump onboards with [SSHRD_Script](https://github.com/verygenericname/SSHRD_Script), then use that blob with this Jailbreak
+Dump onboards with [this app](https://appinstallerios.com/TrollStoreIPAs/Blob.ipa), then use that blob with this Jailbreak

 **NOTE 2**: This is for macOS only